 How to File a Criminal Complaint for Fraud in Italy (Even from Abroad)

-If you believe you have been the victim of fraud in Italy—whether in a business context or as a tourist (for example, you purchased goods to be shipped to your home and they never arrived, the products differ from what was agreed upon, or you were charged more than the correct amount) and you suspect that the other party acted fraudulently, you may be dealing with a real criminal offense under Article 640 of the Italian Criminal Code.
+If you believe you have been the victim of fraud in Italy—whether an on-line sale, in a business context or as a tourist (for example, you purchased goods to be shipped to your home and they never arrived, the products differ from what was agreed upon, or you were charged more than the correct amount) and you suspect that the other party acted fraudulently, you may be dealing with a real criminal offense under Article 640 of the Italian Criminal Code.
 Fraud (truffa) is considered a serious crime in Italy.

 1) The Importance of Filing a Querela